tonyarnold/tonyarnold.github.io/_posts/2014-12-13-death-to-telescoping-constructors.md

 tags: [Swift, Programming, Learning]
 ---

-One of the many things about Swift that has made me happy is the introduction of default parameter values on methods.
-In Objective-C, it's pretty common to see APIs that looks a lot like the following code (taken from MagicalRecord):
+One of the many things about Swift that has made me happy is the introduction of default parameter values in methods.
+In Objective-C, it's pretty common to see APIs that look a lot like the following code (taken from MagicalRecord):

 {% highlight objective-c %}
 // NSManagedObjectContext+MagicalFinders.h

 + (instancetype)findFirstInContext:(NSManagedObjectContext *)context;